FCC certification, scope and applicability

 Special case: radio modules (modular approval)

 Section titled “Special case: radio modules (modular approval)”The FCC has a specific procedure for radio modules intended for integration into other products.
-Documented by KDB 996369 and KDB 484596, it distinguishes:
+Documented by Section 15.212 and KDB 996369 (Module Certification Guide), it distinguishes:

 Single Modular Transmitter